-- 1. Members must follow all 4-H Show Policies listed on pages 7-10 of this show book. - 2.
+- 1. Members must follow all 4-H Show Policies listed on the pages of this show book. - 2.
 All members exhibiting livestock must abide by the Exhibition Livestock Health Requirements. - a.
-2024 County Fair Exhibition Health Requirements can be found athttps://agr.illinois.gov/content/dam/soi/en/web/agr/animals/animalhealth/documents/county-fairexhibitionhealthrequirements.pdf - 3.
+2024 County Fair Exhibition Health Requirements can be found athttps://www2.illinois.gov/sites/agr/Animals/AnimalHealth/Pages/fair-exhibition-requirements.aspx - 3.
 4-H members planning to exhibit livestock at the Fair must own and care for their animals by the dates listed below.
 Livestock Ownership Forms must be turned in to the Extension Office by the following dates: - a.
 Beef and Dairy: February 1 - b.
 Swine, Sheep and Goats: April 15 - c.
 Horses, Rabbits and Poultry: June 1 - 4.
 All members exhibiting livestock must complete ethics certifications and have certificates of completion on file at the Extension office by June 1. - a.
 Youth for the Quality Care of Animals (YQCA) is mandatory for Beef, Dairy, Goat, Sheep and Swine exhibits.
 This training must be completed annually. - b.
-Quality Assurance and Ethics Certification (QAEC) is mandatory for Beef, Dairy, Swine, Sheep, Goat, Cat, Dog, Horse, Poultry, Small Pet and Rabbit exhibits.
+Quality Assurance and Ethics Certification (QAEC) is mandatory for Beef, Dairy, Goats, Sheep, Swine, Cat, Dog, Horse, Poultry and Rabbit, exhibits.
 Members must complete the certification once in their 4-H career prior to showing said animals. - 5.
-Required health papers must be turned in to the 4-H Program Coordinator the day of show.
+Required health papers must be turned in to the 4-H Program Coordinator the day of each species weigh in.
 Health papers will be checked by on-site veterinarian.
-Health papers will be maintained with Extension Staff and may be picked up at the show conclusion. - 6.
+Health papers will be maintained with Extension Staff and may be picked up at the Fair conclusion. - 6.
 The Fair Veterinarian and Extension Staff have final decision on any animal leaving early for health reasons.
 If an animal is sick or someone has a concern about an animal, contact the Head Superintendent of that species who will contact 4-H Program Coordinator and Veterinarian.
 If an animal leaves without these procedures being followed, all awards and premiums will be forfeited. - 7.
 No drugging of animals.
 This was in your Ethic Certification and will not be allowed.
-The natural state of the animals should not be altered in any way. - 8.
+The natural state of the animals should not be altered in any way.
+Ethics will be followed, so make sure you are complying. - 8.
 Extension Staff or fair superintendents may request that a 4-H member tie up an uncontrollable animal if it is in the ring.
 The judge may use their own discretion about placing the animal. - 9.
 Parents are not allowed in the show ring or judging area.
 Superintendents and show assistants will provide needed help. - 10.
-The maximum number of market animals a 4-H member may show in a class is one. - 11.
+The maximum number of market animals a 4-H member may show in a class is: poultry-1 market pen, rabbit-1 market pen, 2 lamb wethers or ewe's (only shown in market class),-3 goat wether,- 4 steers, 4 barrows and/or 4 gilts (total of 8) - 11.
 Market animals (Steers, barrows, goat wethers and sheep wethers) must be castrated by weigh-in.
 If not, they will not be shown. - 12.
-Senior Exhibitors are 14 years of age and over by September 1, 2023 Junior Exhibitors are 13 years of age and under by September 1, 2023. - 13.
 These rules are subject to change.
-Members will be notified by Extension Staff of any changes.
+Members will be notified by Extension Staff of any changes. - 13.
+Livestock records will need to be presented to the 4-H Program Coordinator before the show. - 14.
+See Swine section for additional rules for swine only.